 Expected Progeny Difference

-The estimation of the value of an animal as a parent for the next generation, or Expected Progeny Difference (EPD), which is simply half of the animal's breeding value, was a major advancement in the ability to select animals to fit production goals.
+The prediction of the value of an animal as a parent for the next generation, or Expected Progeny Difference (EPD), which is simply half of the animal's breeding value, was a major advancement in the ability to select animals to fit production goals.
 Prior to the development of EPDs the primary method for genetic improvement was some form of subjective visual appraisal.
 Since the development of methodology to implement Genetic Evaluation in the beef industry (launched in the 1970s), EPDs have been the gold standard for genetic selection.
 Regardless of their associated accuracy value, they are the best selection tool that producers have to improve genetic merit in a single trait, though indices incorporate EPD information and are the best tools for multiple-trait selection.
 Nevertheless, there is often confusion surrounding the best tools and information on which to make selection decisions.
 Phenotypes for quantitative traits are a combination of influences from both genetics (additive, dominance, epistatic) and the environment (permanent and temporary).
 Alternatively, we can write this as an equation as follows:

 where P represents phenotype, μ represents the average phenotypic value for all animals in the population, G is the genotypic value of the individual for the trait and E represents the environmental effect on the animal’s performance.
 If we expand the equation to define genetic and environmental effects on the phenotype, we can write the equation as follows: